Dr-Zee/linearFade/README.md

 ### doubleColorFade
 R, G, B, W, R2, G2, B2, W2, fade duration in seconds, time to hold on color in seconds.

 Takes two R, G, B, W values, puts the first on the first half of the strip and the second on the second half. it then transitions each half between colors and holds for a predefined period.

-The function below will transition the first half of the string from off to orange, and the second half from off to turquoise.
+The function below will transition the first half of the strip from off to orange, and the second half from off to turquoise.
 Both transitions will happen over 3 minutes and hold for 5.

 ```doubleColorFade(246, 106, 4, 20, 216, 218, 26, 0, 180, 300);```